 For some reason we moms-to-be tend to have these super romanticized expectations of motherhood.
 We imagine a perfect beginning to an instagram-worthy new life shaded in pastel pink and baby blue.
 More often than not, though, those dreams come crashing down when reality sets in…starting about 2 seconds after we give birth.

-We can register for all the things and nest our little hearts out, but preparing yourself is an equally important step in preparing for a baby.
+We can register for all the things and nest our little hearts out, but preparing yourself for transitioning to motherhood is an equally important step in preparing for a baby.

 By all means, envision yourself snuggling that little cutie, decorate Baby’s room, and brush up on your nursery rhymes, but spend some time preparing for the not-so-cute parts of new mom life too.

-To help with that I’ve got some tips for you.
+To help with that I’ve got some postpartum tips for you.

 6 Tips for Transitioning into Motherhood Smoothly